World Plants Logo

 Propagation

 Seeds germinate at a temperature of 5°C in 60 days in damp peat moss.
 Seeds can also be treated with sulfuric acid for 20 minutes to disrupt dormancy.
-Then sow in spring at a planting depth of 10-40 mm (United States Department of Agriculture.
-2008).
+Sow in spring at a planting depth of 10-40 mm.
 Softwood cuttings can be taken from June to July.
-Afterwards, the cuttings need to be treated with 8.000 parts per million IBA (Dirr.
-2009).
+Afterwards, the cuttings need to be treated with 8.000 parts per million IBA.
 In the wild, seeds are mainly germinated by birds.

 Ethnobotanical Uses (Disclaimer)